 Also, integral to planning a project is Alan’s business philosophy regarding homes.
 In his words: “From the start, I like to have an honest conversation with each client.
 I ask them to look at their home not just for what it looks like, but in other ways too.
 I’ll ask: How long do you plan to stay here?
 If you have an older home and the answer is less than 5 years, rather than renovating where you are, might you consider selling and buying a new home from a national builder?
 Or perhaps buy a newer home in another neighborhood, then customize it?
 If a client sells and then buys a new home from a national builder dollar-wise it’s usually a good idea to complete their customization after closing.
 By doing your customization after closing you’ll have a wider variety of construction/room use choices of what can be done and available materials compared to the limited few from the builder.
 Though you’ll still be spending money to customize your home and living through some construction work after closing, I believe in all respects it’s still a great opportunity to get more dollar-for-dollar value and customization options for your money.”
 Alan also believes clients should think of their home as an investment, possibly a retirement tool.
 He says, “Though everyone should always consult with his/her financial professional to make the best decision in their circumstance, in most instances the money a client already invested in their home is capital gains money.
 It’s an asset that clients can enjoy now if they choose, whether physically staying where they are and renovating, or, selling and using a gain to move on to a new space.”

-If Alan isn’t on the job or with his family, you’ll see him donating his time as a first responder.
-Following his lifelong desire to be part of law enforcement, in early 2012 Alan graduated from the Nevada POST (Peace Officer Standards and Training Academy), enabling him to become a Nevada Law Enforcement Officer.
-Since that time, he has donated thousands of hours to the Nye County Sheriff’s Department in various capacities and assignments including serving as an Officer/Board Member of the Nye County Sheriff’s Department Reserve Foundation, a Nevada non-profit corporation.
-Alan is currently ranked as Lieutenant on Patrol and serves as the Department’s liaison to the Las Vegas Metropolitan Police Department and the Nevada Air National Guard.
+Until his retirement 12/31/22 if Alan wasn’t on a construction site or with his family, you’d see him donating his time as a first responder.
+Following his lifelong desire to be involved in law enforcement, in early 2012 Alan graduated from the Nevada POST (Peace Officer Standards and Training Academy), enabling him to become a Nevada Law Enforcement Officer.
+Since that time, he donated thousands of hours to the Nye County Sheriff’s Department in various capacities and assignments including serving as an Officer/Board Member of the Nye County Sheriff’s Department Reserve Foundation, a Nevada non-profit corporation.
+Alan retired as Lieutenant on Patrol and also served as the Department’s liaison to the Las Vegas Metropolitan Police Department and the Nevada Air National Guard.
+Not a day goes by that Alan doesn’t reflect on his years of service and continues to meaningfully support first responders.

-“I find the most rewarding part of this job is being able to assist the injured accident, overdose, or crime victim in the critical moments during or immediately following an event.
-Once the injured are stable and recovering I then see what further resources I can direct them to and/or assist with to help them regain a sense of normal life and, hopefully, positively move forward.
-These one on one interactions and follow up support opportunities are incredibly important and meaningful to me.
+“I found the most rewarding part of that job was being able to assist the injured accident, overdose, or crime victim in the critical moments during or immediately following an event.
+Once the injured were stable and recovering I’d then see what further resources I could direct them to and/or assist with to help them regain a sense of normal life and, hopefully, positively move forward.
+Those one on one interactions and follow up support opportunities were incredibly important and meaningful to me.
 Certainly one of the main reasons I became a first responder.”

 Alan has also had a lifelong love and respect for our military.
 So much so that from 2011 to its 2016 Memorial Day dedication Alan and SVVC had a primary, extensive role in the planning, fundraising, and daily construction supervision of the State’s Veteran’s Memorial located at the Grant Sawyer State Office Building Complex.